In Honor of the Masters — What Can Augusta National Teach Us About Sod Installation in South Florida

 Most sod installations in South Florida don't work that way.
 A company shows up Tuesday, tears out the old lawn, spreads new sod, collects the check, and leaves.
 Six weeks later, the grass is thin.
 Two months later, it's brown and spotty.
 The homeowner thinks they got a bad batch of sod.
 What they really got was rushed prep work.

-Here's the thing most sod companies won't tell you: the difference between a $3,000 sod job that's thriving after a year and a $3,000 sod job that dies in 60 days is about 4 hours of proper prep work.
+Here's the thing most sod companies won't tell you: the difference between a sod job that's thriving after a year and one that dies in 60 days almost always comes down to what happened before the first piece was ever laid.

-This isn't theory.
-It's what we've seen after 17 years in the field.
-And it's what we're going to walk you through today — not as a pitch, but as a reality check for anyone actually thinking about new sod in Boca Raton, Delray Beach, or anywhere else in South Florida.
+We've just found that doing it the right way works best.
+And that's what we're going to walk you through today — not as a pitch, but as a reality check for anyone actually thinking about new sod in Boca Raton, Delray Beach, or anywhere else in South Florida.

 Why Prep Work Isn't Optional — It's Everything

 Your soil in South Florida is actually working against you.
 It's sandy.
 It drains fast — too fast.
 It doesn't hold nutrients well.
-It can be compacted from years of traffic.
-It might have pH levels that are off.
+It can be compacted from years of traffic or construction.

 Throw new sod on top of that without fixing it?
 The grass struggles immediately.
 Roots can't get the moisture they need between waterings.
 Nutrients wash away.
 The plant burns out faster than you'd expect.

-But take 4 hours to grade properly, amend the soil, fix compaction, and verify drainage?
+But take the time to grade properly, amend the soil, fix compaction, and verify drainage?
 That new sod has a fighting chance.
-It establishes.
+The yard you see below took several days of grading alone — bringing in different soils, pulling out rocky limestone and other materials left over from a pool resurfacing and exterior work that can affect the longevity of the grass, raising elevations and grades where we needed to.
+It's not a quick process.
+But when it's done right, the sod establishes.
 It fills in.
-By next spring, it actually looks like your lawn instead of a patchwork.
+And by next season, it actually looks like your lawn instead of a patchwork.

 What most people don't realize is that you're not just planting grass.
 You're planting a relationship between the grass and its environment.
 If the environment is broken, the grass fails.
 Period.